GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 If you can perceive it, you may use your action to guide it up to a number of feet equal to the spell's tier.
 You may also use your action to "set" it, causing it to fire on the next thing to enter its range or to move within its range (your choice).
 Such a thing must be illuminated in at least dim light to be visible to the sphere.
 It will ignore you for this purpose.

 If the spellcheck was a critical success, you may have the sentinel gain an additional effect depending on the damage type you chose.
-* Acid: Anything below the sentinel is subjact to an acid attack at the end of each round as acid rythmically drips from the sphere.
-When the spell ends, you may have the sentinel explode, inflicting an acid attack against anyting within a number of half-feet equal to the spell's tier.
+* Acid: Anything below the sentinel is subject to an acid attack at the end of each round as acid rhythmically drips from the sphere.
+When the spell ends, you may have the sentinel explode, inflicting an acid attack against anything within a number of half-feet equal to the spell's tier.
 * Cold: Instead of potentially damaging armor, the sentinel's attack freezes a foe for a number of phases equal to the spell's tier -1.
 * Cutting: The sphere can also attack in melee.
 When it does so, blades spin around it to inflict a cutting attack against everything within a number of half-feet equal to the spell's tier.
-* Electric: Instead of potentially damaging armo, the attack arcs, inflicting an electric attack against the nearst creature within a number of yards equal to the spell's tier- even if it is not illuminated.
+* Electric: Instead of potentially damaging armo, the attack arcs, inflicting an electric attack against the nearest creature within a number of yards equal to the spell's tier- even if it is not illuminated.
 A creature struck by any attack from this sentinel, including an arced attack, cannot be struck by an arced attack in the same phase.
 * Fire: The sentinel puts out light like a torch.
 When the spell ends, you may have it explode.
 Anything within 1 foot must succeed a [Rflx] save with DV of 10+spell tier or be set ablaze as though by a critical hit from a fire attack.
 * Force: A struck creature is knocked back a number of half-feet equal to the spell's tier +1.
 * Piercing: The attacks of the sentinel can pierce through a struck foe in a straight line, potentially hitting other creatures.